The 20 Best Drug-Induced Thrombocytopenia Doctors Near Me in North Carolina, US

 Offers Telehealth

-Nagesh Jayaram is a Hematologist Oncology specialist and a Hematologist in Jacksonville, North Carolina.
+Nagesh Jayaram is an Internal Medicine provider practicing medicine in Jacksonville, North Carolina.
 Dr. Jayaram is rated as a Distinguished provider by MediFind in the treatment of Drug-Induced Thrombocytopenia.
-His top areas of expertise are Iron Deficiency Anemia, Lung Cancer, Childhood Iron Deficiency Anemia, Vitamin B12 Deficiency, and Bone Marrow Aspiration.
-Dr. Jayaram is currently accepting new patients.
+He is also highly rated in 67 other conditions, according to our data.
+His clinical expertise encompasses Iron Deficiency Anemia, Childhood Iron Deficiency Anemia, Lung Cancer, Vitamin B12 Deficiency, and Bone Marrow Aspiration.

 Distinguished in Drug-Induced Thrombocytopenia